 Our immediate goal is to build public trust and political will to dramatically increase our renewable energy capacity, particularly geothermal.
 We are certain that a diversified, emission-free, renewable energy portfolio will allow Hawaii to wean itself from fossil fuel, reduce its carbon footprint, and meet its 2045 100% Renewable Portfolio Standard.

 We believe that we can create sustained economic opportunities, enable increased social justice, and heal our environment by attaining sustainable energy independence for all our people.
-Through thoughtful planning, collaboration, and hard work to bring about lower energy prices, we are convinced it can be achieved in a manner that strengthens our community, top to bottom while improving our environment.
+Through thoughtful planning, collaboration, and hard work to bring stable, affordable energy prices, we are convinced it can be achieved in a manner that strengthens our community, top to bottom while improving our environment.

 We are lucky to have robust wind, solar, hydro, and geothermal energy resources on Hawaii Island.
 Significant progress has already been made to improve our renewable energy mix.
 However, much more must be done to expand capacity and to avoid intermittence.
 Geothermal is of particular interest given our special situation – Hawaii sits atop a hot spot that is a source of significant energy, one that will last millennia.
 Importantly, it offers a source of continuous energy.
 It does not have the challenge of intermittence but can supply energy at peak output 24/7.
 There are physical and cultural challenges associated with the utilization of geothermal energy, but we believe there are strategies to mitigate them for all.